 Serial Number Date and Instance Defendants Main Arguments and Grounds of Action Primary Remedies Represented Class Status/Additional Details Sum of Claim 3.
 (Continued) In February 2021 a partial ruling was made, in which the court ruled to accept the class action, and compelled the defendants to repay the class members for the interest difference, as detailed in the ruling (hereinafter: "the Ruling").
 In accordance with the Ruling, it was decided that the "suit delivery date" from which the 30 day race begins, after which linked interest would be added to the insurance proceeds in accordance with Section 28(a) of the Insurance Contract Law, 1981 (hereinafter: "the Insurance Contract Law"), is the date on which a request was first received at the insurance company or at the insurance agent, whichever comes earlier, indicating the fact that the policy holder, third party or beneficiary (hereinafter: "the Entitled Parties") are interested in receiving the insurance proceeds, with no need to add any document.
-It was further determined that in cases where the insurance benefits were calculated according to their value on a date after the occurrence of the insurance event, interest differences will be calculated beginning from the date on a transgement, interest differences will be calculated beginning from the date of actual payment.
-Regarding the class members who in the past reached settlement arrangements with the defendants, it was determined that the member of that class wilb be entitled to the repayment of interest with respect to the period from the date when the claim was filed until the date of completion of the collection of the required documents for the investigation, as stated in the ruling.
-The Court ruled that the class's definition would include all of the Entitled Parties who, over the course of the period, starting three years prior to filing the claims (filed against Clal Insurance in May 2013), and ending on the date of the Ruling, received from the defendants, not in accordance with the principles specified in the partial ruling, that it is necessary to appoint an expert, and that the compensation to the class action plaintiffs, and their legal fees, will be d
+It was further determined that in cases where the insurance benefits were calculated according to their value on a date after the occurrence of the insurance event, interest differences will be added to them from that date only, and in the case of reimbursement of funds which were paid to service providers through deferred payment, interest differences will be calculated beginning from the date of actual payment.
+Regarding the class members who in the past reached settlement arrangements with the defendants, it was determined that the member of that class will be entitled to the repayment of interest with respect to the period from the date when the claim was filed until the date of completion of the collection of the required documents for the investigation, as stated in the ruling on their matter, insurance proceeds without having interest added in accordance with the principles specified in the partial ruling, that it is necessary to appoint an expert, and that the compensation to the class action plaintiffs, and their legal fees, will be determined in the final ruling.
+In Mau 2021 the defendants appealed the verict before the Supreme Court.
+In July 2021 the Supreme Court a1.
+Material claims for which class action status was approved (Continued):